-PreReq: Eng 21 or ESL 21 or placement in Eng 102; and Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100; and placement in Math 82X or placement in Math 76
+PreReq: Eng 21 or ESL 21 or placement in Eng 102; and Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100; and placement in Math 82X

 Fundamental information technology concepts and computer terminology, productivity software for problem solving, computer technology trends, and impact on individuals and society.
 Emphasizes the utilization of operating systems and the production of professional documents, spreadsheets, presentations, databases, and web pages.
 (3 lec hrs.)